bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 *Example* Imagine you're interested in testing how the `src` attribute of the `iframe` element works with `javascript:` URLs.
 Judging only from the names of directories, you've found a lot of potential locations for such a test.
-Worse, you know many tests use `javascript:` URLs without describing that in their name.
+You also know many tests use `javascript:` URLs without describing that in their name.
+How can you find where to contribute new tests?

 You can design a regular expression that matches many cases where a `javascript:` URL is assigned to the `src` property in HTML.
 You can use the